noamraph/nix-pills/pills/16-nixpkgs-parameters.md

 This will build the psmisc derivation for i686-linux instead of x86_64-linux.
 This concept is very similar to multi-arch of Debian.

-The setup for cross compiling is also in `nixpkgs`, however it\'s a little contrived to talk about it and I don\'t know much of it either.
+The setup for cross compiling is also in `nixpkgs`, however it's a little contrived to talk about it and I don't know much of it either.

 ## The config parameter

-I\'m sure on the wiki or other manuals you\'ve read about `~/.config/nixpkgs/config.nix` (previously `~/.nixpkgs/config.nix`) and I\'m sure you\'ve wondered whether that\'s hardcoded in nix.
-It\'s not,
+I'm sure on the wiki or other manuals you've read about `~/.config/nixpkgs/config.nix` (previously `~/.nixpkgs/config.nix`) and I'm sure you've wondered whether that's hardcoded in nix.
+It's not, it's in [nixpkgs](https://github.com/NixOS/nixpkgs/blob/32c523914fdb8bf9cc7912b1eba023a8daaae2e8/pkgs/top-level/impure.nix#L28).
-it\'s in
-[nixpkgs](https://github.com/NixOS/nixpkgs/blob/32c523914fdb8bf9cc7912b1eba023a8daaae2e8/pkgs/top-level/impure.nix#L28).

 The `all-packages.nix` expression accepts the `config` parameter.
-If it\'s `null`, then it reads the `NIXPKGS_CONFIG` environment variable.
+If it's `null`, then it reads the `NIXPKGS_CONFIG` environment variable.
 If not specified, `nixpkgs` will pick `$HOME/.config/nixpkgs/config.nix`.

-After determining `config.nix`, it will be imported as a nix expression, and that will be the value of `config` (in case it hasn\'t been passed as parameter to import `<nixpkgs>`).
+After determining `config.nix`, it will be imported as a nix expression, and that will be the value of `config` (in case it hasn't been passed as parameter to import `<nixpkgs>`).

 The `config` is available in the resulting repository: